National Arc History

 Founded in 1955, The Arc of New Mexico has been in the front lines of battles, large and small, for the rights and dignity of persons with developmental disabilities in New Mexico.
 The Arc works directly with individuals and their families to insure their quality of life and their ability to choose their own way.
 The Arc of NM also works with the New Mexico Legislature, State Agencies, community leaders, providers, families and other advocates to fight against discrimination, fear, segregation and abuse and for freedom, choice, respect and dignity.

 At one time there were over 15 local chapters around the state.
 Today there is only one – The Arc of San Juan County.
-The decline in the number of local chapters can be attributed to several factors: 1) Aging of the membership and no recruitment of younger leaders, 2) financial hardship and 3) disaffiliation by choice.
+The decline in the number of local chapters can be attributed to: 1) Aging of the membership and no recruitment of younger leaders, 2) financial hardship or 3) disaffiliation by choice.

-Despite the decline in local chapters Arc membership, services and programs continue to grow.
+Despite the decline in local chapters Arc membership, services and programs continue to grow statewide.

 The Arc serves individuals and families in all 5 regions of the state.
-In addition to the Albuquerque Metro office there is the southern New Mexico office in Anthony, and home offices (individuals working part-time from their homes) in Grant County and Santa Fe.
-Our goal is to open a home office in Roswell in 2014.
+In addition to the Albuquerque Metro office there are individuals working part-time from their homes in Grant County and Santa Fe.